-The obtained must pass in a separator that separates oil from working’s water, and then is strained.
-The olive oil is defined “extra virgin” if it has an acidity lower than 0.8 % (and if fulfils other quality requirements, “virgin” with an acidity lower than 2%, “lampante” with an acidity higher than 2%.
+The obtained must pass in a separator that separates oil from working water and then is strained.
+The olive oil is defined as “extra virgin” if it has an acidity lower than 0.8 % (and if it fulfills other quality requirements, “virgin” with an acidity lower than 2%, “lampante” with an acidity higher than 2%.

-The characteristics of a very good “extra-virgin” oil are the following: the light green color, with gold grales, the intense smell of grass and green leaves, the flavor a little piquant and a light taste of artichoke.
+The characteristics of a perfect “extra-virgin” oil are the following: the light green color with gold grales, the intense smell of grass and green leaves, the flavor a little piquant, and a delicate taste of artichoke.

-The most fit Tuscan varieties to have an esteemed oil are the following:
+The fittest Tuscan varieties to have an esteemed oil are the following:

 MORAIOLO, for the low acidity;

 FRANTOIANO for the smell and the sapidity;

 LECCINO for the delicate spicy sensation.